ScottLogic/blog/_posts/2024-10-28-An-introduction-Into-Karate-Test-Automation.markdown

 | karate.setup().userData |
 ~~~

-Since we told our Outline to use the `userData` array as its data source via our `Examples` table, it will have access
+Since we told our Scenario Outline to use the `userData` array as its data source via our `Examples` table, it will have access
 to any key-value pair present in that array.
 Here's a snippet of the data array from the `users` endpoint:

 ~~~json